Hey, entrepreneurs! Are you spending too much time working IN your business instead of ON it?

 Your top 4

 This is about knowing what’s important to you and your business and not getting sucked into the day-to-day email noise of not-important tasks.
 Each morning spend 30 seconds to write down the top 4 things you need to get done on that day and prioritize them.
 Get to the most important one first, then the second….
 You get the gist.
 You could also do this for your week, month and quarter to help you focus on where your time will be best spent.
-It probably doesn’t matter that you didn’t get to change the color coding on your expense claims report if you’ve prioritized submitting your Vat return instead – smart move!
+It probably doesn’t matter that you didn’t get to change the colour coding on your expense claims report if you’ve prioritized submitting your Vat return instead – smart move!

 Turn down the noise